-This article will provide detailed information about using online Instant Messaging (IM) programs to meet people, establishing confidence in an online relationship, and building an online relationship once you have met someone on the Internet.
-The information in this article is based on personal experience.
+This article provides detailed information about using online Instant Messaging (IM) programs or social media apps to meet people, establishing confidence in an online relationship, and building an online relationship once you have met someone on the internet.
+This information is based on personal experience.
 I have used instant messaging programs before several of my trips to meet and travel with people.
 This is not a technical article so there will not be a lot of details about how to search for people or how to use the programs.

-There are several well known free Instant Messaging Programs, among them, ICQ, MSN Messenger, and AOL Instant Messenger (AIM).
+There are several well known free Instant Messaging Programs, among them, the OG of them all, ICQ (which has an app), Line, Windows Live Messenger, Viber and Whatsapp.
 With minor variations, all of these programs allow you to communicate using instant messaging with anyone in the world who also uses these programs.
-Another program called Trillian essentially incorporates any of these above programs into one program so that you can use all of these programs at once instead of running each of them separately on your computer.
-With only minor differences Instant Messaging programs all serve a primary need – the desire to communicate with other people.
+Another program called Trillian essentially incorporates any of these above programs into one program so that you can use all of these programs at once instead of running each of them separately.
+With only minor differences instant messaging programs all serve a primary need – the desire to communicate with other people.

 People ask me – aren’t your searches totally random?
 My searches are not totally random – I am able to search by criteria that helps me narrow down my search.
 I usually search for people (M or F) within a certain age group and who have similar interests to my own.
 Once I have narrowed down my search I usually try to “meet” one or two of these people online, in the area that I will be visiting.